European shares rise, ignoring slump in Greece market

-LONDON, Aug 3 (Reuters) - European shares rose on Monday, shrugging off a slump by the Greek stock market when it reopened after a five-week shutdown, as strong results from Heineken and banks supported the broader market.
+LONDON, Aug 3 (Reuters) - European shares rose on Monday, shrugging off a slump by the Greek stock market when it reopened after closing for five weeks, as strong results from Heineken and banks supported the broader market.

 Nevertheless, the impact of Greece on the rest of Europe has been mitigated by economic stimulus measures from the European Central Bank, whose record-low interest rates and liquidity have helped prop up European equities.